Home Educating a Sensory Child

 Depending on where in the world you live, your state or government may require you to pass along standardised test results or a portfolio of a child’s educational background before they’re approved for homeschooling.

-If you live somewhere where no such documents are required for homeschooling, then you can get started whenever you’re ready.
-Parents don’t need a teaching degree or certification to begin homeschooling their children, as the child is really the best lead to discover what makes them motivated, inspired and keen to learn.
+If you live somewhere where no such documents are required, then you can get started whenever you’re ready.
+Parents don’t need a teaching degree or certification to begin home educating their children, as the child is really the best lead to discover what makes them motivated, inspired and keen to learn.

-You can buy materials that can act as a homeschooling curriculum or create your own lesson plans that suit your sensory child best.
+You can buy a curriculum or create your own lesson plans that suit your sensory child best.
 You can also do a combination of curriculum lessons and your own.

-Most of your child’s homeschooling schedule is at your discretion.
+Most of your child’s education schedule is at your discretion.
 If you want to do a Monday to Friday schedule, you can.
 If it’s better to take days off in the middle of the week and educate your child through the weekend, that’s your choice as well.
 In reality, all of life is education so some prefer to use the split to refer to “academics” and non-academic learning.
-Some say home education rather than home schooling, but we will use the term interchangeably for this article.

 Remote Learning Recommendations through the Illinois State Board of Education as published in a SheKnows article suggest the following schedule for homeschooled children.
 This is much more the ‘school at home’ model rather than ‘home education’ – the latter being much more flexible:

-• If your child is preschool level, educate them between 20 to 60 minutes daily through lessons that last three to five minutes each for the most attention.
+• If your child is preschool level, school them between 20 to 60 minutes daily through lessons that last three to five minutes each for the most attention.

-• If your child is in nursery (kindergarten) level, educate them between 30 and 90 minutes daily through lessons that last three to five minutes each for the most attention.
+• If your child is in nursery (kindergarten) level, school them between 30 and 90 minutes daily through lessons that last three to five minutes each for the most attention.

-• If your child is aged 5-7 education them between 45 and 90 minutes a day through lessons that last five to 10 minutes each for the most attention.
+• If your child is aged 5-7 school them between 45 and 90 minutes a day through lessons that last five to 10 minutes each for the most attention.

-• If your child is aged 8-10 , educate them between 60 and 120 minutes a day through lessons that last 10 to 15 minutes each for the most attention.
+• If your child is aged 8-10 , school them between 60 and 120 minutes a day through lessons that last 10 to 15 minutes each for the most attention.

 Keep in mind those recommendations are not for children with a sensory issue, who may not be able to handle this academic sit down focus per day.